hypergonial/hikari-arc/docs/guides/concurrency_limiting.md

             raise error
     ```

 Try invoking the above command while it is still running, in the same channel!
-It should fail and the exception will be caught by our [error handler](./error_handling.md).
+It should fail and the exception will be caught by the [error handler](./error_handling.md).

 There's also other types of concurrency limiters, these are: